githubrecipes/recipes/README.md

 You can create your own folder and file using the github.com interface.
 Only create your own folder if your recipe doesn't fall into the other categories.

-You can use any markdown feature that `pandoc` supports however I would say simpler is better.

 **Anything** that is not the ingredient list or direction list **must** be inside the `<div class="noprint">` which **must** be found at the bottom of the file.
 As you may have guessed from the class name, anything found in this section of the page will not show up when the user goes to print the recipe.

+## Legality

 If you are adapting a recipe from one found online or in a cookbook/ on packaging **you must** include the original source it was adapted/inspired by.